• Skip to primary navigation

 For The Tofu Wontons:

-• Add the chopped carrots, scallions, and cabbage to a wok with the toasted sesame oil and Better Than Bouillon.
+• Add the chopped carrots, green onions, and cabbage to a wok or large skillet on medium-high heat with the toasted sesame oil and Better Than Bouillon.

-• Crumble the tofu on top and sauté until carrots and cabbage is soft.
+• Crumble tofu on top and sauté until carrots and cabbage are soft and the crumbled tofu has absorbed the seasonings.

-• Lay out a wonton wrap and place the cooked filling in the middle.
-I like to measure out about a tablespoon.
+• Lay out a wonton wrap on a flat surface and place a small scoop of the wonton filling in the middle.
+I like to measure out about a tablespoon's worth.

-• At this point you can either add the tofu wontons to the air-fryer, or you can steam them.
-I use a wooden steamer on my wok and it works great.
+• At this point you can either add the tofu wontons to the air-fryer for 12 minutes at 390 or until golden brown, or you can steam them for 15-20 minutes on medium heat.
+I use a wooden steamer over boiling water in my wok and it works great.

 For The Sweet And Spicy Sauce: